404Setup/ModPublish/README.md

 - Fully GUI-based operation
 - Automatically detect Mod information, no need to repeatedly manually select/input
 - Quick saving of last operation records (dependencies, changelog)
-- One-click publishing of mods to Modrinth, CurseForge and GitHub
+- One-click publishing of mods to Modrinth, CurseForge, GitHub, and GitLab

 ### Unsupported Features

 > These features will never be supported unless someone submits a pull request,
 > or I suddenly want to implement them

 - Publishing to custom Git servers
-- Publishing to Hangar/SpigotMC
+- Publishing to Hangar/SpigotMC (Coming soon)
-- Publishing plugins/resource packs/data packs

 ### TODO

 > Priority order from top to bottom, smaller numbers indicate higher priority

 1. Update Forge/NeoForge update.json during publishing
+2. Publishing plugins/resource packs/data packs
-2. Improve dependency manager
+3. Improve dependency manager
-3. Allow syncing README to ~~Modrinth and~~ CurseForge (no API available)
+4. Allow syncing README to ~~Modrinth and~~ CurseForge (no API available)
-4. Allow customizing mod upload targets
+5. Port to Visual Studio Code (not familiar with it, a bit difficult)

 ## Installation